 When it comes to the development phase, your backlog it critical as it will ultimately inform what is contained in the milestones and iterations that follow.

-Behaviours are a core component of Codebots and can be utilised in your application, representing patterns of functionality which are often repeated across different software products.
-Behaviour Identification Guidelines, the key here is to recognise where a particular Behaviour can cover one of your own business patterns or requirements.
-Identifying Behaviours, you can easily map the relevant interactions in your application to Behaviours and determine the level of Behaviour coverage, prior to developing your solution.
+Extensions are a core component of Codebots and can be utilised in your application, representing patterns of functionality which are often repeated across different software products.
+Extensions available on Codebots, the key here is to recognise where a particular extension can cover one of your own business patterns or requirements.

 4. An entity diagram